 Three Major Types of UTIs

-Infections can affect any of several parts of the urinary tract but the usual types are these three.
+Infections can affect any or several parts of the urinary tract, but the usual types are:

 Urethritis is an infection of the urethra, the tube that carries urine from the bladder to the outside of the body.
 It is usually caused by bacteria such as Escherichia coli (E. coli), Chlamydia, or gonorrhoea.
 Symptoms include pain when urinating, cloudy or bloody urine, and a burning sensation in the urethra.

 Dehydration is a lack of fluids in the body.
-Dehydration is a condition that can be caused by a variety of factors including heat exposure, strenuous physical activity, and not consuming enough fluids.
+It is a condition that can be caused by various factors, including heat exposure, strenuous physical activity, and not consuming enough fluids.
 It occurs when the body loses more fluids than it takes in.
 When dehydration occurs, the body cannot function properly and may be unable to fight off infection.

 While dehydration can occur at any age, dehydration is a particular concern for older Australians.
 This is because dehydration can cause UTIs, which are more common in older people.
-Dehydration can also cause other health problems, such as constipation, kidney stones and heatstroke.
+Dehydration can also cause other health problems, such as:

-Dehydration can lead to an increased risk of UTI for a few different reasons.
+Dehydration can lead to an increased risk of UTI for several reasons.

 First, dehydration causes your body to produce less urine.
 When you don’t urinate as often, bacteria have more time to grow in your urinary tract.